annotation/stam/extensions/stam-query/README.md

     * *relation* is a keyword of: `EMBEDS`, `OVERLAPS`, `PRECEDES`, `SUCCEEDS`, `BEFORE`, `AFTER`, `SAMEBEGIN`, `SAMEEND`, `EQUALS`
       Read this as, for instance: "A embeds B", where A is the variable in the constraint, which comes from a parent query, and B is the variable selected in the current select statement.
 * `RESOURCE` *?variable* - Constrain text based on a resource.
 The referenced parent query *MUST* have type `RESOURCE`.
+* `ANNOTATION` *?variable* - Constrain annotations based on explicit hierarchical relationships between annotations (following `AnnotationSelector`), Read this as "A is an annotation on B" or "B is an annotation targeted by A", where A is the variable in the constraint, which comes from a parent query, and B the variable selected in the current select statement.
+The referenced parent query *MUST* have type `ANNOTATION`.